DarrenCoppinger/milestone-project-4/README.md

 - 576px < width < 768px  : 2 entries per row
 - width < 576px : 1 entry per row

 #### Booking
+The Booking page presents users with the ability to request a particular type of seat in the bar for a particular time.

+The Booking page includes input fields for all the required information to make a reservation, these include: Seat Type, Full Name, Phone Number, Date, Booking Start Time and Booking End Time.
+Widgets were used for the date and time fields.
+This ensures that the user can only use the date or time picker (the calendar and clock icons) to fill in these fields.
+This reduces the chances of incorrect or unclear data being submitted in the form.

+This feature requires the user to add in additional details that the did not provide during their registration (Full Name and phone number).
+During the design of the website it was considered adding these details into the registeration process.
+However, it was considered an simpler solution to only ask the user information when it was absolutely necessary.

+A "Floor Plan" of the bar is also included on the right hand side of the page.
+This column will move to underneath the "Booking Details" form on screens of less than  768px (the md breakpoint).

 #### Cart
 #### Checkout
 #### Search